-I was recently lucky enough to be invited by the UK Trade and Investment Government Division to the Great Festival of Creativity in Shanghai, China, where I met our future King (and Paddington Bear!)… It was my first trip to China, and quite frankly it blew me away!
-The size of Shanghai, the industrialism, the commercialism, and the general mass of everything is like nothing I have ever seen before.
-The population of Shanghai alone is about one quarter of the population of the whole Great Britain!
+I was lucky enough to be invited by the UK Trade and Investment Government Division to the Great Festival of Creativity in Shanghai, China, where I met our future King (and Paddington Bear!)… It was my first trip to China, and quite frankly it blew me away more than hurricane Eric, or whatever stupid name they give these climate-changing episodes.
+The size of Shanghai, the industrialism, the commercialism, and the general mass of everything is like nothing I have ever seen before; and I've been to a lot of cities.
+The population of Shanghai alone is the same as one-quarter of the population of the whole of Great Britain!

-With the total population of China now exceeding 1.3 billion people.
-As an artist and musician who sells commercial CDs, you suddenly start thinking ‘Wow!
-If I could make it here in China, I could very easily become a multi-millionaire, selling millions and millions of records more than you would ever be able to do here in the UK’.
-Except of course, the difference with China is that their rate of piracy is massive and in terms of percentages, only 1 % of CDs which are currently in China are legitimate CDs, with 99% being illegally copied.
+The total population of China now exceeds 1.3 billion people, and as an artist and musician who sells commercial records, I start thinking ‘Wow!
+If I could make it in China, I could very easily become a multi-millionaire, selling millions and millions of records more than I ever would in the UK’.
+Except, of course, the difference with China is that their rate of piracy is massive and in terms of percentage, only 1% of CDs that exist in China are legitimate, with 99% being illegally copied.

-What this means of course is that although China has massive population, it is almost impossible to become a successful artist in China and make money from CD sales.
-Of course, the interesting thing about the China is that they love Western music and they seem to love Western products, for example Jaguar Land Rover has their biggest market in China than in the rest of the world put together.
+What this means is that although China has a massive population, it would be easier to straighten the leaning tower of Pisa than become a successful artist and make money from record sales.
+The interesting thing about China is that they love Western music and they seem to love Western products, for example, Jaguar Land Rover sells more cars over there than the rest of the world put together.

-I suspect that one day in the future, live musicians will be rarely used for film recordings, will be rarely used for live performances, and will be rarely used on live albums.
-I hope I am proved wrong as I think that would be an incredibly sad thing, but if the people at the top can’t find the way to make their money successfully, then the people at the bottom aren’t going to be able to survive either.
-But for now, I will carry on along the path that I’ve carved out, with the orchestra, conducting, playing the piano, and looking after my educational establishment.
-All of this seems to be working well for me and keeps me out of trouble for the majority of the time!
-Which of course is always a benefit at the end of the day.
-All for now.
+For now, I will carry on along the path that I’ve carved out, with the orchestra, conducting, playing the piano, and looking after my businesses.
+All of this seems to be working well for me and keeps me out of trouble for the majority of the time - which is always a benefit at the end of the day.